Testing ChoiceScript Games Automatically

 QUICKTEST PASSED

 If Quicktest says “SOME LINES UNTESTED,” it means that Quicktest thinks those lines are completely unreachable.
-Either those lines are dead code, or there’s a bug in Quicktest!
+Those lines are “dead code,” that no player can ever see.

 For example, here’s a way to introduce dead code without noticing it.
 We start with code like this: